developer-omkar-shinde/frontend-notes/most_asked_js_interview_questions.md

 ## 🚀 How does JavaScript handle asynchronous operations, and what are the differences between callbacks, promises, and async/await? ✅

-these tools allow js to perform asynchronous non-blocking operations, such as featching data from server or reading file.
+These tools allow JS to perform asynchronous non-blocking operations, such as fetching data from a server or reading a file.

 ## 🚀 Callback in js ✅

-callback is funtion passes to another funtion as an argument which exicutes after completion of async operation. it has some cons like callback hell when dealing with multiple async oprations.
+The callback is a function passed to another function as an argument, which executes after the completion of an asynchronous operation.
+It has some cons, like callback hell when dealing with multiple asynchronous operations.

-## 🚀 What is Promises in JS? explain in detail. ✅
+## 🚀 What are Promises in JS? explain in detail. ✅

-A promises is an object that designed to handle async oprations. its introduced in ES6 to avoid callback hell.
+Promises are objects designed to handle async operations.
+They were introduced in ES6 to avoid callback hell.

-A promise is created using new Promise() constructor. which t which akes a funtions with two parameters. first is resolve which calls when operations is successfull and 2nd is reject which calls on rejection of opration.
+A promise is created using the new Promise() constructor, which takes a function with two parameters.
+First is resolve, which is called when the operation is successful, and 2nd is reject, which calls on rejection of the operation.

-**js provide utility methods to handle multiple promises -**
+**js provides utility methods to handle multiple promises -**

 1️⃣ Promise.all([]) → Waits for all promises to resolve
 2️⃣ Promise.race([]) → Returns first settled promise
 3️⃣ Promise.allSettled([]) → Waits for all promises to settle
 4️⃣ Promise.any([]) → Returns first fulfilled promise

-## 🚀 What is constructor function?
+## 🚀 What is a constructor function?

 ## 🚀 Q3.
 What is the difference between null and undefined in JavaScript? ✅

-undefined is the default state of value. it automatically assign when verialble is declered.
+undefined is the default state of value.
+It automatically assigns when the variable is declared.

-null is intentionally assign empty value. represent absence of value.
+null is intentionally assigned an empty value. represent absence of value.

 ## 🚀 How does JavaScript handle memory management, and what is garbage collection? ✅